 Welcome to Media Production at Communication Arts!

-The advanced production course application deadline has passed.
-Further applications will be considered late.
+The application deadline for advanced production courses has passed.
+New submissions will be considered late.
 Apply Here

 In the digital age, media production permeates just about every professional field.
 And here in the Department of Communication Arts, the media production skills you gain in our courses will enhance the work you do in the Comm Arts major, other majors, and whatever career path you choose to pursue.